MohammadJavadArdestani/Information-Retrieval-System/README.md

  - One word query responding (It's not a Ranked Retrieval system)
 <br><br>
 ## Phase2-Efficient query responding by heap and champion list
-In this phase we imporve IR system accuracy and speed by famous IR techniques The most important steps implemented in this phase:
+in this phase, we improve IR system accuracy and speed with famous IR techniques.
+The most important steps implemented in this phase:
-- tf-idf Vector representation fro docs.
+- tf-idf Vector representation for docs.
-- Similarity calculation (cosin-sim)
+- Similarity calculation (cosine-sim)
 - Index elimination
 - Champion list (tf base)
 - K-top extraction by max-heap
 <br><br>
 ## Phase3-Speed up query responding by K-means clustering and KNN
 <br><br>